 As summer winds down and a new school year filled with uncertainty is on the horizon, one thing is for sure: mornings are hectic.
 After months of no schedules, getting back on track, with lunches packed, agendas signed, both left AND right shoes located, is a lofty goal we all share.
-But making it happen?
+Also, now we need MASKS.
+But, making it happen?
 That’s a feat.
 Try practicing some of these things each day whether you’re leaving the house or not and once school starts, getting school started on time will be a breeze.

 Getting clothing organized ahead of time will make mornings easier once school starts.
 And even if you don’t do a big shop before school starts, organizing your kids’ clothes so they’re prepared to take an active role in dressing is a great way to improve self-esteem and is a time saver too.

 Warm days usually linger well into September, so don’t pack away all of your kids’ summer clothing just yet.
 Instead, keep out a few of your kids’ faves and pack the rest away in clear bins with labels so they’re easy to spot and grab next year when the weather warms up.
 Be sure to keep out any clothes that will not fit your kids next year and put them aside to sell, donate or pass on.

 Simplifying breakfast can work wonders to save you some time during the morning time crunch.
 Have your kids help you on the weekend with some make-ahead breakfast prep and allow them to choose their own nuts and fruit for delicious meals that keep kids included.
 Here are a few ideas for easy breakfast meals – a quick online search will provide you with tons of great recipes.